Olympus E-P1 vs Panasonic FZ1000

 It is notable that the FZ1000 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the E-P1 does not provide wifi capability.

-Both the E-P1 and the FZ1000 have been discontinued, but can regularly be found used on eBay.
+Both the E-P1 and the FZ1000 have been discontinued, but can regularly be found used on ebay.
 The E-P1 was replaced by the Olympus E-P2, while the FZ1000 was followed by the Panasonic FZ2500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-P1 Manual (free pdf) or the online Panasonic FZ1000 Manual.
+Further information on the features and operation of the E-P1 and FZ1000 can be found, respectively, in the Olympus E-P1 Manual (free pdf) or the online Panasonic FZ1000 Manual.